Long term subscription

 - Approach a Valenbisi terminal with your Móbilis card and tap it on the reader.

-- Next up, a page will load where you can insert your associated phone number and 6-digit PIN code (the one you chose when you signed up).
+- Insert your associated phone number and 6-digit PIN code (the one you chose when you signed up).

 - When the verification process is complete you’ll see a message on the screen, saying “association successful”.